Nicole Tambini, MSW

 As a little girl, I had to wait in the nurse’s lounge at the hospital where my oldest sister worked until my mom took me home.
 My sister was a matron at that hospital where I was born and she cared for those in need.
 I watched the doctors and nurses as they labored energetically to save and sustain life.
 My observations prompted me to care for those in need and to make a difference.
 I went on to pursue nursing as a profession.
 I started my career in 1993 and I’ve worked in acute, sub-acute, long-term care, assisted living and other skilled health care facilities.
 I also have a wealth of experience in community health nursing and as a community nursing educator.
 As the community nurse educator here at PEP, my goal is to promote wellness and prevent illness through education.
 I find it very rewarding working here at PEP for Seniors and caring for the community.

 Download Our Newsletter

 PEP Talks is PEP for Seniors' monthly newsletter, distributed to approximately 12,000 households in the Parkchester Condominiums, and to a few other places in the community.
-Please click here (PDF, 1MB) to download our most recent issue.
+Please click below to download our most recent issues.

 Calendar of Activities

 If you reside in the Parkchester Condominiums and are 60 years of age or older, you are eligible to receive services from PEP.
 If you do not reside in the Parkchester Condominiums, you are not eligible to receive our Social Work or Nursing services, but we encourage you to join us for activities, lectures and classes.
-Please click here (PDF, 236.1KB) to view the course schedule for June, and here (PDF 32.3KB), for July.
+Please click here (PDF, 37.6KB) to view the course schedule for June, and here (PDF 32.3KB), for July.